techmahedy/zunoo/README.md

 <?php

-namespace App\Controllers;
+namespace App\Http\Controllers;

 use App\Models\User;
 use App\Models\Post;
 use App\Core\Request;
 use App\Contracts\PaymentServiceContract;

-class TestController extends Controller
+class ExampleController extends Controller
 {
     /**
      * You can pass as many class as you want as parameter